Compile-Time/yt-quick-actions/documentation/more-option-changes-in-youtube.md

 An example for this would be the video page where actions are shown or hidden under the video depending on browser window size.

-Here the same change pattern can be observed as in "Initialization after moving from a different page".
+Here the same change pattern can be observed as in the section "Initialization after moving from a different page".
 However, the concrete behaviour might not be the same.
 So while they appear to be equal, there are subtle differences in how YouTube handles the changes.

 ### No initialization